The Days of the Week

 January 23, 2003

 January 23, 2003 fell on a Thursday.
-We can now use this information to find out what December 12, 2003 fell on.
+We can now use this information to find out what weekday December 12, 2003 fell on.
 We can then count backwards from 2003 to 1965.
-We start this process by counting from January to December, to find out what day of the week December 23, 2003 started on.
+We can start this process by counting from January to December, to find out what day of the week December 23, 2003 started on.

-ON LEAP YEARS:
+IN LEAP YEARS:

 January, April, and July share the same weekdays.